-LPP 8
+LPP 9

-In the first quarter of 2013, we granted performance share units to our executive officers, including each named executive officer, pursuant to the eighth cycle of our "Leadership Performance Program" ("LPP 8").
-LPP 8 is the eighth layer of consecutive three-year performance cycles for certain of our named executive officers.
+In the first quarter of 2014, we granted performance share units to our executive officers, including each named executive officer, pursuant to the ninth cycle of our "Leadership Performance Program" ("LPP 9").
+LPP 9 is the ninth layer of consecutive three-year performance cycles for certain of our named executive officers.
 It is intended to further strengthen the relationship between capital accumulation for our executives and long-term Aon financial performance and shareholder value.

-The performance share units awarded under LPP 8 are payable in Ordinary Shares.
+The performance share units awarded under LPP 9 are payable in Ordinary Shares.
 The nominal value of the awards was determined and approved by the Compensation Committee.
 The number of target performance share units was calculated on the date of grant based on that day's closing price of Ordinary Shares on the New York Stock Exchange.

-The performance share units under LPP 8 will be earned and settled in a range of 0% to 200% of the target value based on Company performance over a three-year performance period.
-The performance period began January 1, 2013, and will end on December 31, 2015.
-As was the case under the seventh cycle of our Leadership Performance Program established for the performance period from 2012 through 2014 ("LPP 7"), the performance results for LPP 8 will be measured against three-year publicly-reported adjusted cumulative EPS growth rate, subject to limited adjustments set forth in the program documentation at the beginning of the three-year period.
+The performance share units under LPP 9 will be earned and settled in a range of 0% to 200% of the target value based on Company performance over a three-year performance period.
+The performance period began January 1, 2014, and will end on December 31, 2016.
+As was the case under the eighth cycle of our Leadership Performance Program established for the performance period from 2013 through 2015 ("LPP 8"), the performance results for LPP 9 will be measured against three-year publicly-reported adjusted cumulative EPS growth rate, subject to limited adjustments set forth in the program documentation at the beginning of the three-year period.
 The adjustments are intended to exclude the impact of items of a discrete or non-operating nature, such as amortization of intangibles, so as to provide a target that while challenging, does not factor in events outside of the control of the relevant executive officers.

-The cumulative target under LPP 8 ranges from \$13.01, below which no shares would be issued, to \$14.51, which would yield shares equal to 200% of the target number.
-A result of \$13.80 in cumulative adjusted EPS would yield settlement in Ordinary Shares at 100% of the target number.
-This target represents a 6% increase over the adjusted target for LPP 7.
+The cumulative target under LPP 9 ranges from \$15.11, below which no shares would be issued, to \$17.31 or higher, which would yield shares equal to 200% of the target number.
+A result of \$16.11 in cumulative adjusted EPS would yield settlement in Ordinary Shares at 100% of the target number.
+This target represents a 17% increase over the adjusted target for LPP 8.
 At the time the target was established, the Compensation Committee believed that such target represented a challenging, yet achievable, performance goal.